hamzasysh/OfficeAccountsAttendanceApp/README.md

 0. clone the repo and navigate to proj dir.
 1. run this command pip install -r requirements.txt
+2. create a free account on mongodb atlas and create/start a cluster
-2. create a mongodb database named "employeeManagment"
+3. create a mongodb database in atlas cluster named "employeeManagment"
+4. connect to mongodb cluster URI using username & password in settings.py file of django project.
-3. run commands for db migrations in django.
+5. run commands for db migrations in django to create model tables.
+6. start the server to test crud apis
-4. test crud apis with postman after creating a superuser and pass the creds with token calls to test the crud apis for each model
+7. test crud apis with postman after creating a superuser and pass the creds with token calls to test the crud apis for each model